That anticipated cup of coffee following Fajr prayer. That juicy hamburger at lunch, followed by that savory chocolate cake to top it off.

 However, if you properly prepare your body for what promises to be a long and sweltering month for Muslims worldwide, hunger pains will be the least of what you will be dealing with.

 As Ramadan approaches, focusing on the spiritual blessings of this ninth month of the Islamic calendar should be the first priority for those observing the fast.

-By easing into the fast and making small changes now, you’ll increase your chances of avoiding otherwise inevitable symptoms that come with significantly decreasing food intake including headaches, migraines and stomach aches.
+By easing into the fast and making small changes now, you’ll increase your chances of avoiding the otherwise inevitable symptoms that come with significantly decreasing food intake, including headaches, migraines, and stomach aches.

-With those worries out of the way, reading Quran, praying Taraweeh, practicing good deeds and seeking Allah’s mercy and pleasure will become much easier and, as Prophet Muhammad (may Allah’s peace and blessings be upon him) said, will bring more rewards and forgiveness of sins.
+With those worries out of the way, reading Quran, praying Taraweeh, practicing good deeds, and seeking Allah’s mercy and pleasure will become much easier and, as the Prophet Muhammad (may Allah’s peace and blessings be upon him) said, will bring more rewards and forgiveness of sins.

 Abu Huraira related that the Prophet (PBUH) said:

 “Allah the Majestic and Exalted said: Every deed of man will receive 10 to 700 times reward, except siyam (fasting), for it is for Me and I shall reward it (as I like).”
 (Muslim)

 Abu Huraira also related that the Prophet (PBUH) said:

 “Whoever fasts during Ramadan with faith and seeking his reward with Allah will have his past sins forgiven.”
 (Bukhari, Muslim)

 With those hadiths in mind, ensuring your body is prepped for a successful fast is essential.